Construction Guidelines for Scanning Fabry-Perot Interferometer Kit 1

 swing will produce up to 60 V p-p with the PZT floating, which is way

 more than enough.
-See the schemtic for the driver, above.)
+See the schematic for the driver, above.)

-- Silicon photodiode - A photodiode with an active
+- Silicon photodiode (PD) - This has an active area of around

 to the vertical input of your scope with a 10K ohm load resistor.